Evaluating Taoism and Zen

 - Internet Encyclopedia of Philosophy: A Peer-Reviewed Resource, https://www.iep.utm.edu/zhuangzi/.

 - Ray Grigg, The Tao of Zen, 1994, Alva Press, pp. 21-27.

 - Roger T. Ames, Roger T. (1998) ed.
 Wandering at Ease in the Zhuangzi, 1998, State University of New York Press.[/note)

-Our Way of positive participation in Continuing Creation advocates just the opposite: we affirm that reality is real, and our human constructive efforts are critically important in achieving progress… on all fronts that are moral.
-(See our Essays, Leading a Fulfilled and Happy Life, and Leading a Virtuous Life.)
+Our Way of participation in the positive Direction of the Cosmos advocates just the opposite: we affirm that reality is real, and our human constructive efforts are critically important in achieving progress… on all fronts that are moral.
+(See our Essays, Leading an Ethical Life, Leading a Virtuous Life, and Leading a Fulfilled and Happy Life.)